mrbrack/datarav3/README.md

 # datarav3 - generative artist, based in Bristol, UK.
-Built using nextjs and sanity.
+Built using nextjs and sanity!